Urban Agriculture Program

 The Urban Agriculture Program supports urban agriculture enthusiasts in a number of ways.
 Physical resources can be found through the Urban Ag Resource Centers, Semiannual Plant Giveaways, and Technical Assistance.
 Educational opportunities are offered once a month on topics related to urban agriculture (see “News, Events, and Reports” for more information).
 Finally, the program coordinator supports projects across city agencies and inter-agency cooperation, promotes urban agriculture policies and provides information.

-The San Francisco Recreation and Park Department’s Urban Agriculture Program provides free materials for the backyard gardener, community gardener, or urban farmer through regularly scheduled Garden Resource Days.
-These events offer compost as well as mulch, seeds, plant starts and composting worms when available.
-They are a “bring-your-own-bucket” event and amounts are limited.
+The San Francisco Recreation and Park Department’s Urban Agriculture Program provides free materials for the backyard gardener, community gardener, or urban farmer through scheduled giveaway events.